Skip to main content

 The paediatric orthopaedic team offers a comprehensive service to children from Sheffield and the surrounding areas, as well as national and international patients.
 Treatment is available for all children up to the age of 16 who have sustained sporting injuries.
 Treating athletes Sheffield is a major sporting city with the National Diving Centre and English...

-The STAR service is the Supportive Treatment and Recovery service provided by Sheffield Child and Adolescent Mental Health Services (CAMHS).
+The STAR service is the Supportive Treatment And Recovery service provided by Sheffield Child and Adolescent Mental Health Services (CAMHS).
 This service is provided for under 16s.
 If you are aged 16-17, you would be required to attend the Northern General Hospital.
 Our Community Intensive Treatment Service (CIT) will be offered to this age group...

 Our Surgery Department sees children with a vast range of conditions.
 We are highly specialised in a number of specific surgeries and patients from all over the world come to us for some treatments.
 Our specialties include: trauma and orthopaedics neurosurgery spinal surgery ear, nose and throat burns/plastic surgery oral and maxillofacial ophthalmology paediatric surgery...